MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ---
 title: Spring Data Azure Cosmos DB developer's guide
-description: This guide describes what you should be aware of when you use the Spring Data Azure Cosmos DB SDK.
+description: This guide describes the features, issues, workarounds, and diagnostic steps to be aware of when you use the Spring Data Azure Cosmos DB SDK.
 author: anfeldma-ms
 ms.author: anfeldma
 ms.topic: conceptual